built-on-openfin/workspace-starter/how-to/register-with-platform-windows/README.md

 # Register With Platform Windows

 OpenFin Workspace empowers you to take advantage of our store component by using our Storefront API to register your own store and populate it with your custom content.
 This example additionally lets you populate the Home UI using the same data source.
 This gives you the choice of fetching your list of applications from a *Content Discovery Service* or somewhere else.
 This example also shows you that you can use an existing Platform API application and register with these components without using the Browser component (if you have an existing app and don't want to migrate just yet).
+This example is based off the **Register with Store** starter.

 This application you are about to install is an example of plugging in your own content or app via code and using configuration and rest services to determine the data to show and how it should be structured.
 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)